 Don’t know / Not sure

 [IF RESPONDENT IS GROUP A] If you recall, which new gTLD(s) did you register your domain name in?
-[OPEN TEXT FIELD]
+(Not the exact domain name, but just the Top Level Domain in which you registered it, e.g., .CLUB, .NINJA, .XYZ, .LOVE) [Provide a pop-up window listing all new gTLDs] [OPEN TEXT FIELD]

 [IF RESPONDENT IS GROUP A] When you attempted to register your domain names for new gTLDs, did you ever receive a Claims Notice of possible trademark conflict?
 An example of such a notice is provided below.
 [Show example Claims Notice] [MULTIPLE CHOICE]